 Figure 10.
-Comparison between the opto-electronic system (dashed line) and the IMU (solid line) considering the rotation of index PP. The roll angle represents the flexion and extension angle of the MPC joint during the following movements: M1 ball grasp; M2 virtual grasp; M3 screwdriver grasp; M4 pinch.
-The movements illustration is shown in Figure 5.
+Comparison between the opto-electronic system (dashed line) and the IMU (solid line) considering the rotation of the PP of the index finger.
+The roll angle represents the flexion and extension angle of the MPC joint during the following movements: M1 ball grasp; M2 virtual grasp; M3 screwdriver grasp; M4 pinch.
+An illustration of the movements is shown in Figure 5.